reddy-sushanth/cv/ReadMe.md

 ## Upload the Dataset on Google drive and then use it in the google collab
 The dataset is very large and it takes a lot of time to run on your system Please use google collab and make sure you change the runtime to GPU.

+Instructions to mount google drive on google collab is in the ipynb file.
+Even Unpakcing/unzipping of the dataset is also there.
+Just upload it to Google Drive and run the first Two cells.